-(2) The Annualized Adjusted Funds Flow reflects operations for the three months ended June 30, 2023; the Annualized Adjusted Funds Flow will change after the Spin-Out is completed.
+(2) The Annualized Adjusted Funds Flow reflects ongoing operations for the three months ended September 30, 2023 multiplied by a factor of 4.

-In the fourth quarter of 2022, Spartan announced the Repositioning Process, which concluded on March 28, 2023 through announcement of an Asset Sale, which subsequently closed on May 10, 2023, a planned distribution of the Logan Assets through the Spin-Out (note 1), and a cash distribution (note 21).
+Logan Assets through the Spin-Out (note 1), and a cash distribution (note 12).
 The majority of the cash received from the Asset Sale was distributed to Spartan shareholders and all equity ownership in Logan was distributed to Spartan shareholders on July 6, 2023.
-On May 10, 2023, Spartan declared an additional special cash dividend of \$0.10 per Spartan Share to shareholders of record on July 14, 2023 and payable July 31, 2023 (note 21).
+On May 10, 2023, Spartan declared an additional special cash dividend of \$0.10 per Spartan Share to shareholders of record on July 14, 2023 and payable July 31, 2023 (note 12).
 Spartan intends to return a portion of its Free Funds Flow to Spartan shareholders through periodic special dividends, while maintaining a strong financial position targeting a leverage ratio of approximately 0.5x debt to cash flow.

-As at June 30, 2023, the Company is not subject to any externally imposed capital requirements other than the financial covenants under the amended and restated Credit Facility and Term Facility, to which Spartan is in full compliance (note 12).
+As at September 30, 2023, the Company is not subject to any externally imposed capital requirements other than the financial covenants under the amended and restated Credit Facility and Term Facility, to which Spartan is in full compliance (note 11).

-19. COMMITMENTS AND CONTINGENCIES
+18. COMMITMENTS AND CONTINGENCIES

-The following table summarizes the Company's contractual commitments as of June 30, 2023:
+The following table summarizes the Company's contractual commitments as of September 30, 2023: